ConnectWithNoor/learning-nextauth-v5/README.md

 - Created custom prisma adapter to support custom logic OAuth account creation
 - Restrict unverified users (without email verification) to login.
 - Send verification email on signup to OAuth (only unverified emails) and credentials.
+- added resend verification email feature on login of unverified accounts

 #### Authentication Strategies used